Class Prior Estimation under Covariate Shift: No Problem?: Assumptions and Notation

 \section{Assumptions and Notation}

 In this paper, we work only at population (distribution) level as this level is appropriate for the design of estimators and predictors as well as the study of their fundamental properties.
-A detailed dive into the intricacies of sample properties is not needed.
+A detailed treatment of the intricacies of sample properties is not needed.

-In the machine learning literature, probabilistic settings as the one we will use for this paper are sometimes presented in a not fully rigorous manner.
-For instance, often it remains unclear if terms like $p(x, y)$ refer to densities or to distributions.
-This may be a reflection of the fact that in classification settings the covariates vector $x$ tends to stand for a continuous random vector while the label $y$ represents a discrete random variable.
-Hence, intuitively, $p(x,y)$ in such a case should be half density and half distribution.
-However, some authors seem to be shy of working with the mathematical concepts that are needed to deal appropriately with the `mixed' continuous and discrete setting of classification.

-In this paper, we follow Scott \cite{Scott2019} who introduced consistent concepts and notation for appropriately dealing with the classification setting we need.
+We follow the example of Scott \cite{Scott2019} who introduced consistent concepts and notation for appropriately dealing with the classification setting we need.
 As the concept of information plays a more important role in this paper than in Scott's, we dive somewhat deeper into the measure-theoretic details of the setting than Scott.